 Science careers (in academia) require lots of sacrifices, certainly for women and certainly if you want to operate on the cutting edge.
 You have to be certain that you won’t regret the sacrifices.

-I knew that when you quit you won’t reach what you were aiming for, by definition (courtesy of physicist Mireille Oud who pointed this out when discussing a book about the psychology of striving), so I knew that I was giving up on my old dream.
+When I quit my career in academia, I knew that when you quit you won’t reach what you were aiming for, by definition.
+(With a nod and a tip of the hat to physicist Mireille Oud who pointed this out when discussing a book about the psychology of striving.)
+So I knew that I was giving up on my old dream.
 But that is okay.
-I did struggle with it for a little while, but that is way behind me now.
+I did struggle with it for a little while, but that is firmly behind me now.
 No regrets.

 So I had to find new dreams.

 I revived an even older one (and haven’t gotten very far with it) and discovered or remembered a few others along the way.
 Also, I started developing a new passion in the course of my second PhD attempt.

 (By the way, I must say that Britain is a hard country for those who want to see their dreams come alive unless they’re born into the right families.)

 I recognize what Tererai Trent says about the American women who came to her village.
 But she did it.
 And if she did it, then we all can.

 (The problem indeed is usually that we do not even allow ourselves to have dreams and wishes.
 Many of us have been told all our lives that we only exist to serve men, that we’re useless on our own, as women, or some other tale that isn’t accurate, and we don’t all have mothers and grandmothers with the wisdom of Tererai’s.)